sagemathinc/cocalc/src/smc-hub/README.md

 npm run docker
 ```

-## Using a different BASE_PATH and PORT
+## Using a different BASE\_PATH and PORT

-Just set either the BASE_PATH or PORT environment variables when starting the
-hub, and it will use what you set.
-If you do not set a BASE_PATH it uses either
-"/" by default, or something involving the project id if you're inside a CoCalc
+Just set either the BASE\_PATH or PORT environment variables when starting thehub, and it will use what you set.
+If you do not set a BASE\_PATH it uses either"/" by default, or something involving the project id if you're inside a CoCalcproject.
-project.

 If you don't set the PORT then 5000 is used by default.
+The only way to set the port is via the PORT environment variable.

+You can use the `--hostname` command line options if you are starting the hub directly via the `cocalc-hub-server` script and need to specify a different interface (e.g., 0.0.0.0 instead of localhost).

 ## Listening on https